Here’s a big idea:

 Stop avoiding, and start facing the pain.

-Channel it, learn from it, and turn it into energy to fuel you into becoming the player you know you can be.
+Channel it, learn from it, and turn it into energy to fuel you into becoming the player you know

 That’s how you get to the top.